tritonas00/system-tar-and-restore/README.md

 ###RESTORE###

 User must create and format partitions using his favorite partition manager before running the script.
-At least one / (root) partition is required and optionally a seperate partition for /home, /boot and a swap partition.
+At least one / (root) partition is required and optionally seperate partitions for any other desired mountpoint (/home /boot /var etc...).

 Restore script contains two modes: **Restore** and **Transfer**.